koher/OptThrow/README.md

 }
 ```

-It is awful.
+This nest is awful.
 Using `guard` makes it better.

 ```swift
 guard let firstName = json["firstName"].string else {